In the Situation of a Fire – Prepare and Plan Ahead

 - Portable Heaters: Not under any condition should you allow a portable heater unattended, and keep flammable objects three feet away from the heater.
 It’s also crucial for your space heater to contain the proper safety features.
 For instance, the heater turns off when it tips over.

-- Appliances and Electrical: Examine your light switches to see if they need to be changed out.
-When you touch them and they’re hot, that’s a sign that they’re faulty.
-Another thing you should do is examine your electrical appliances for worn out cords and defective plugs.
+- Appliances and Electrical: Test the switches for your lights to see if they have to be replaced.
+When you touch them and they’re hot, that’s a clue that they’re faulty.
+Also, examine your appliances for worn out cords and damaged plugs.

 - Cooking: The kitchen is one of the most common spots for a fire to happen.
 It’s important to pay attention to what’s in the oven or on the stove, and if you need to step out, have somebody keep an eye on it until you come back.